awslabs/amazon-kinesis-connector-flink-state-migrator/README.md

 **What is the Amazon Kinesis Connector?**

-The old Amazon Kinesis Connector ([see on Github](https://github.com/awslabs/amazon-kinesis-connector-flink)) was developed to support Enhanced Fan Out (EFO) for Apache Flink 1.8/1.11.
+The Amazon Kinesis Connector ([see on Github](https://github.com/awslabs/amazon-kinesis-connector-flink)) was developed to support Enhanced Fan Out (EFO) for Apache Flink 1.8/1.11.
 It has the Maven coordinates `<groupId>software.amazon.kinesis</groupId> <artifactId>amazon-kinesis-connector-flink</artifactId>` and has the packaging `software.amazon.kinesis.connectors.*`.